xilution/xilution-graphql-backend-example/README.md

 ## Docker

 ### To build the Docker image

 This tags your docker image as `xilution-graphql-backend-example`.

 1. Run `yarn docker:build`.

 ### To run the Docker image locally
-Uses `docker-compose` to start an NGINX reverse proxy and your docker image.

 1. Run `yarn docker:start`.

-    1. Open `http://localhost/health` to verify that the server is running.
+    * Open `http://localhost/health` to verify that the server is running.
-    1. Because the Docker image was build in production mode, the Apollo Playground is not available.
+    * Because the Docker image was build in production mode, the Apollo Playground is not available.
-    1. The GraphQL endpoint can by accessed at `http://localhost/graphql`.
+    * The GraphQL endpoint can by accessed at `http://localhost/graphql`.

 ### To stop the Docker image

 1. Run `yarn docker:stop`.

 ### To publish the Docker image to Docker Hub

 You'll need a [Docker Hub](https://hub.docker.com/) account to execute the following.

 1. Run `yarn docker:publish` to push the image to your Docker Hub account.

 ## Xilution Fox
-Xilution [Fox](https://products.xilution.com/integration/fox) is a managed API hosting solution that uses Docker to instantiate API server instances.

 Fox can pull a Docker image from your Docker Hub account.
 To grant Fox pull access the Docker image, either make the image public or add `tbrunia` as a [collaborator](https://docs-stage.docker.com/v17.12/docker-hub/repos/#collaborators-and-their-role).

-### Activate Fox

-Fox must be activated on your Xilution Account before it's available for use.

-1. Run `yarn xln:fox:activate`.

-* To see the Fox activation status, run `yarn xln:fox:show-activation` to see the Fox activation status.
-* To deactivate Fox, run `yarn xln:fox:deactivate`.

 ### Create a Fox Instance